NicJoGle/flashcardapp/README.md

 > *Remember: The key to effective flashcard studying is active recall.
 Always try to answer the question before flipping the card!*
 >
 > Note: This is an experiment with Claude Code.
-Everything here was written by Claude, a Large Language Model developed by Anthropic.
-You can find more about Claude here https://www.anthropic.com/claude
+Nearly here was written by Claude, a Large Language Model developed by Anthropic.
+You can find more about Claude here at https://www.anthropic.com/claude